JesseMattson/PurrgentCare/README.md

 ## 🏛 Architecture

-This application is built on a [controller-service-repository architecture](https://tom-collings.medium.com/controller-service-repository-16e29a4684e5) to provide a good separation of concerns.
-This architecture leverages a [repository pattern](https://java-design-patterns.com/patterns/repository/) for data access and retrieval.
-A repository pattern leverages pre-built JPA repositories and is preferable than leveraging the entity manager by following the [DAO pattern](https://www.baeldung.com/java-dao-vs-repository).
+This application is built on a [controller-service-repository architecture][mvc-doc] to provide a good separation of concerns.
 This application uses [React](https://react.dev/) for the UI portion of the application.
-More details can be seen in the [UI README][ui-readme]
+More details can be seen in the [UI README][ui-readme].
+This application leverages [Java Spring Boot][spring-boot-doc] as the back-end framework.

+### Patterns

+  - [Repository pattern][repository-doc] for data access and retrieval.
+  - [DAO pattern][dao-doc] (Data Access Object) for entity management.
+  - [DTO pattern][dto-doc] (Data Transfer Object) to decouple domain models from presentation models.

 ___